Last updated: 4th June 2021

 If you are not satisfied with the outcome of your complaint you can request an appeal, by return email, within 5 working days of receiving the outcome.
 A CLT member, who is independent of the initial investigation of the complaint, will then be assigned your request and will confirm whether it has been upheld within 10 working days.

 What do we do when you want to give us feedback or constructive criticism?

 The feedback is informal and I think that Nurses United would find it useful, it does not require a response

-Please contact us at email@example.com with the feedback clearly addressed to the person you would want to give feedback to.
+Please contact us at email@example.com with the feedback clearly addressed to the person you want to give feedback to.
 Please be clear about whether or not the feedback is formal or informal.

 The feedback is formal or a constructive criticism and it requires a response

-Please contact us at firstname.lastname@example.org with the feedback clearly addressed to the person you would want to give feedback to.
+Please contact us at firstname.lastname@example.org with the feedback clearly addressed to the person you want to give feedback to.
 Please be clear about whether or not the feedback is formal or informal.
 We will aim to respond to formal feedback within 20 working days.

 Download our Guidelines